Helicobacter pylori and gastroesophageal reflux disease

 This topic review will summarize the available evidence suggesting a role for H. pylori in GERD.
 The pathophysiology of GERD and the treatment of H. pylori are discussed separately.
 (See "Pathophysiology of reflux esophagitis" and "Treatment regimens for Helicobacter pylori".)

-Several reports have suggested that H. pylori positive patients were less likely to have GERD, and, when present, the severity of esophagitis was decreased compared to those who were H. pylori negative [2-4].
+Several reports have suggested that H. pylori-positive patients were less likely to have GERD, and, when present, the severity of esophagitis was decreased compared with those who were H. pylori negative [2-4].
 A lower prevalence of Barrett's metaplasia and esophageal adenocarcinoma has also been described in individuals who were H. pylori positive [5,6].

 Some studies suggested that H. pylori strains positive for Cag A (strains strongly associated with the development of corpus gastritis) may be particularly protective against the development of esophageal adenocarcinoma [7-9].
 Thus, the available data suggest that colonization with H. pylori, particularly Cag A strains, may be protective against the more severe forms of GERD.
 Unfortunately, Cag A positive strains have also been associated with gastric adenocarcinoma.
 (See "Association between Helicobacter pylori infection and gastrointestinal malignancy".)